My mother taught me “always be selfish about your exercise time”.

 When my kids were little I was a single mom, who worked a lot and had very little time for them or myself.
 But I realized pretty quickly that when I didn’t make time for my fitness my kids got a more fatigued, crankier less patient version of me.
 When I make time for myself I feel great and my kids get the best version of me, my energy, mood, and patience is on a whole other level.
 Not only do I deserve to feel great every day but my kids deserve to get the best version of me every day!
 I quickly learned to let go of the mom guilt, hit my workouts hard, and enjoyed better quality time with my kids as a result.

 Yes, being the best version of you will impact all of your relationships, your kids, your partner, your friends, your colleagues, every person who comes into contact with you will be positively affected by your happy endorphins and positive energy!
 Also, your productivity (whether you’re at work or home) will skyrocket!
 You will quickly learn that your minutes of exercise is given back to you in productivity, efficiency, and mental clarity.

-Now go share this article with a friend of yours that needs to hear it, get her in touch with me and I will help her put herself first 🙂
+Now go share this article with a friend of yours that needs to hear it.
+Get her in touch with me and I will help her put herself and her exercise time first!